richmahn/en_tn/hos/front/intro.md

 #### Why did God command Hosea to marry a prostitute? ####

 God told Hosea to marry the prostitute Gomer.
 This represented how the kingdom of Israel related to Yahweh.
 Israel was unfaithful to Yahweh and broke the covenant with him.
-This is compared to a woman who is unfaithful to her husband and breaks her marriage agreement with him.
-(See: [[rc://en/ta/man/translate/figs-metaphor]], [[rc://en/tw/dict/bible/kt/faithful]] and [[rc://en/tw/dict/bible/kt/covenant]])
+This is compared to a woman who is unfaithful to her husband breaks her marriage agreement with him.
+(See: [[rc://en/ta/man/translate/figs-metaphor]] and [[rc://en/tw/dict/bible/kt/faithful]] and [[rc://en/tw/dict/bible/kt/covenant]])

 #### What is a lawsuit? ####